tldr-pages/tldr/pages/linux/wodim.md

 # wodim

 > Command for record/burning data using a optical drive to CD or DVD.
-> Some usage of wodim can cause destructive actions, such as erasing all the data on a disk.
+> Some usage of wodim can cause destructive actions, such as erasing all the data on a disc.

 - Display optical drives avaliable to wodim: